Mission / Vision

 Second, understanding the brain is of paramount importance for medicine.
 Data from the World Health Organization show that psychiatric and neurological diseases are among the main causes of disability and disease.
 Indeed, in 2005, brain disorders accounted for 35% of the economic burden of all diseases on the European continent.
 While our institute is not a medical institution, the knowledge we produce (e.g., on mechanisms of neural development, synaptic plasticity or brain dynamics) is of fundamental relevance for applied neurological research (e.g., neurodegenerative diseases, psychiatric disorders).

 Our goal is to be an institution where some of the best scientists in the world work together to understand the operations and function of nervous systems.
 Our scientific focus is on circuits, or networks of interacting parts-molecules in a neuron, neurons in a local circuit, circuit-to-circuit communication.
 Experimental work at the Institute is carried out on non-primate animal species (e.g., rats and mice, fish), in an interdisciplinary, interactive setting, located in the heart of the natural sciences campus of the Goethe University in Frankfurt am Main.
+We are committed to fostering a diverse, equitable, and inclusive environment, ensuring that all scientists can thrive and contribute their unique perspectives.
 Our immediate neighbors and scientific partners are the Biology, Chemistry and Physics Departments of the Goethe University, the Frankfurt Institute of Advanced Studies (FIAS) and the Max Planck Institute of Biophysics.
 We also have close relationships with the Medical Science, and Computer Science (Center for Scientific Computing) and Mathematics Departments of the Goethe University, and the Ernst Strüngmann Institute, whose focus is on Cognitive Neuroscience.

 Research overview